subhakritsc/Position-Recommendations-for-Footballers/README.md

     - **Additional Features**: Added attacking/defensive contributions and ratio.

 2. **Selecting and Training Machine Learning Model**:
+    - **Model Selection**: Chose **Random Forest** for multilabel classification, as it handles multiple outputs, reduces overfitting, provides feature importance insights, and is scalable with large datasets.
+    - **Data Splitting**: Split data into training (80%) and testing (20%) sets.
+    - **Model Training**: Trained a Random Forest classifier with 100 estimators, using `MultiOutputClassifier` to handle multilabel classification.
+Feature Importance Extraction: Averaged feature importances from all trees to identify key features influencing position predictions.

 3. **Evaluating Machine Learning Model**: